SUwonglab/PECA/comparative_regulatory_analysis.md

 Sample6  0  0  68
 ```
 ### Without bam file
-For some study, like single cell multiome, generating bam file is to convinient.
-In this case, we can use predefined peak and openness to run the model.
+For some study, like single cell multiome, generating bam file is not convinient.
+In this case, we can use predefined peaks and openness to run the model.
 ```
 sh PECA_multi.sh /full/path/to/All_sample_name.txt hg19 \
                                   --peak_file /full/path/to/peak.bed \